tauthethirtythird/io_qp2_rule_kor/readme.md

 On top the original basis of invisibility,
 The board doesn't flash anymore
 Only the top three garbage lines are visible
-Receive 3 lines of cheese garbage at the start by the system
+Receive 3 lines of garbage at the start by the system

 ### All-Spin+ (The Warlock)